 Because I’m not sure how long the bull market will last, I’m concurrently paying down mortgage debt and investing in stocks, bonds, and cheaper real estate investments around the country each month.
 The goal is that by the time a bear market arrives, I’ll have less debt, additional gains in risk assets to buffer for a downturn, and plenty of cash to take advantage if things get really ugly.

 I define Reduced Exposure as investing less than 70% of your regular after tax, after all expenses income and having more than 30% of your net worth in risk-free assets like cash, CDs, treasuries, and municipal bonds.
 Reduced Exposure is great leading up to a bear market and for at least the first year of a bear market.
 Eventually, you’ll want to switch from reduced exposure to Full Exposure once there are indications that the bear market has bottomed.

 Again, it’s impossible to perfectly time the market.
 Therefore, it’s important to do your best to manage your risk exposure at various points of the cycle.
 It’s not bad to sell a little too soon or buy a little too early.
 You don’t want to be selling when everyone is selling, nor do you want to buy when everyone is buying.
 The herd mentality destroys pricing rationality.

-I’m not in Reduced Exposure mode yet because corporate earnings are still very strong, interest rates remain low, and the government is trying to be accommodative to businesses with tax reform.
-Although it feels like 2007 again, it also feels like the party could continue for a couple more years.
+I’m not in Reduced Exposure mode yet because corporate earnings are rebounding, interest rates remain low, and the government and the Fed is being as accommodative as possible post-pandemic.
+Although it does feel like 2007 again.
+It also feels like the party could continue for a couple more years.